 - 25.1.1.
-"External" in relation to a person means a person who is not an employee of the University.
+"External"26 in relation to a person means a person who is not an employee of the University.
 Professors extraordinary and honorary professors of the University do not qualify as external.
 A minimum of two years must have passed since a person's retirement, accelerated retirement or leaving of service at the University before said person is regarded as external; - 25.1.2.
 "Examination panel" in relation to a master's thesis means the two appointed examiners and in relation to a doctoral dissertation means the three appointed examiners; - 25.1.3.
-"Internal" in relation to a person means a person who is an employee of the University; - 25.1.4.
-"Unattached" in relation to a person means a person who has not been involved in the elaboration [sic, Afrikaans text: "totstandkoming"] of the thesis or dissertation in question. - 25.2.
+"Internal"27 in relation to a person means a person who is an employee of the University; - 25.1.4.
+"Unattached"28 in relation to a person means a person who has not been involved in the elaboration [sic, Afrikaans text: "totstandkoming"] of the thesis or dissertation in question. - 25.2.
 The aim of the examination procedure for master's theses and doctoral dissertations is to ensure that the procedure is transparent, objective and fair. - 25.3.
 Neither the supervisor(s), nor the student, may attempt to influence the procedure in any way or otherwise act in a way that may create the impression that he or she or they is/are attempting to influence the procedure. - 25.4.
-During the examination procedure, the student may not contact the examiners at any stage or in any way concerning the thesis or dissertation, or on the examination of the thesis or dissertation.
-Similarly, during the examination procedure, the supervisor(s) may also not contact the examiners at any stage or in any way concerning the thesis or dissertation, or on the examination of the thesis or dissertation, or on the examination of the thesis or dissertation.
+During the examination procedure, the student may not contact the examiners at any stage or in any way concerning the thesis or dissertation, or on the examination of the thesis or dissertation.29 Similarly, during the examination procedure, the supervisor(s) may also not contact the examiners at any stage or in any way concerning the thesis or dissertation, or on the examination of the thesis or dissertation, other than to determine the availability of potential examiners for examination.

-&lt;sup>24 Calendar 2016 (Part 1 General) Postgraduate Qualifications para 5.5.1.1.
+26 Calendar 2018 (Part 1 General) Postgraduate Qualifications para 5.5.1.1.

-&lt;sup>25 Calendar 2016 (Part 1 General) Postgraduate Qualifications para 5.5.1.1.
+27 Calendar 2018 (Part 1 General) Postgraduate Qualifications para 5.5.1.1.

-&lt;sup>26 Calendar 2016 (Part 1 General) Postgraduate Qualifications para 5.5.1.2.
+28 Calendar 2018 (Part 1 General) Postgraduate Qualifications para 5.5.1.2.

-&lt;sup>27 Calendar 2016 (Part 1 General) Postgraduate Qualifications para 5.5.3 and para 6.6.3.
+29 Calendar 2018 (Part 1 General) Postgraduate Qualifications para 5.5.3 and para 6.6.3.